 Nature is the store house of ingredients that can help us stay in a state of good health always.
 One of the various ingredients in this storehouse is rice.
 When combined with water, rice can offer many healthy benefits.
 Rice water is known to brighten and soften skin, tightening its pores, prevent pigmentation, age spots and regenerating cell growth.
-At the same time, it is considered equally beneficial for our hair as it contains proteins that can repair hair and also make it smoother and shinier.
+At the same time, rice water for hair is considered equally beneficial, as it contains proteins that can repair hair and also make it smoother and shinier.

 History Of Using Rice Water For Hair: